aimeecesler/hw-01-code-refactor/README.md

 * Updated the background color on the aside section for ADA contrast compliance.

 ## ADA Compliance
-This webpage was run through the WAVE Web Accessibility Evaluation Tool to ensure compliance (https://wave.webaim.org/).
+This webpage was run through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) to ensure compliance.
 There were no errors detected.

 ![WAVE RESULTS](WAVE.PNG)